Kim Kardashian Shows Off Toned Abs, Killer Curves In New Workout Video

 Meanwhile, she is said to also be extremely proud of what she has accomplished with her body in the past year.
 The insider reveals that Kardashian is happy with her weight at the moment, and that she doesn’t want to lose any more, but that she isn’t done working on her physique at this time.

-Fans can watch more of Kim Kardashian’s transition during Keeping Up with the Kardashians, which airs Sundays at 9 p.m.
+Fans can watch more of Kim Kardashian’s transition during Keeping Up With the Kardashians, which airs Sundays at 9 p.m. on the E!
+Network.